 Contact Thompsons Today

-Thompsons Solicitors have continually led the way in helping survivors of historic sexual and physical abuse in Scotland claim compensation for their suffering.
-For example, we lobbied extensively to change the law so that survivors of abuse could pursue compensation from those responsible for historic abuse.
+Thompsons Solicitors have continually led the way in helping survivors of historical sexual and physical abuse in Scotland claim compensation for their suffering.
+For example, we lobbied extensively to change the law so that survivors of abuse could pursue compensation from those responsible for historical abuse.

 We work with the country's leading survivor charities to provide the most comprehensive support possible and our lawyers provide a confidential and sensitive service to ensure that the needs of the claimant are always put first.